matter-labs/zksync-lite-docs/docs/faq/decentralization.md

 ## Who operates zkSync now?

-Currently, the computational service provider for the **zkSync** network is "Stichtig ZK Sync", a non-profit Dutch foundation registered under RSIN 861038204 in Kingsfordweg 151, 1043GR Amsterdam.
+Currently, the computational service provider for the **zkSync** network is "Stichting ZK Sync", a non-profit Dutch foundation registered under RSIN 861038204 in Kingsfordweg 151, 1043GR Amsterdam.
 The service will operated at break-even cost until the transition to full decentralization.

 ## Decentralizaton roadmap